 Bio

-Since 2000, Laura has created and taught Stanford Graduate School of Business’s (GSB) first courses on Strategic Philanthropy; Individual Philanthropy; Philanthropy, Inclusivity and Leadership; and Philanthropic Institutions and Justice.
-Laura has also developed and taught Power of You: Women in Leadership to prepare students to navigate the challenges women leaders face in the workplace and to advance generosity and impact through her “meaningful leadership” model.
-In addition, she has created courses at Stanford University on design thinking for impact, technology’s disruption of the social sector, and grantmaking.
+Since 2000, Laura has created and taught Stanford Graduate School of Business’s (GSB) first courses on Strategic Philanthropy; Individual Philanthropy; Philanthropy, Inclusivity and Leadership; Philanthropy and Social Innovation; and Philanthropic Institutions and Justice.
+Laura has also developed and taught Women in Leadership: The Power of You to prepare students to navigate the challenges women leaders face in the workplace and to advance generosity and impact through her “meaningful leadership” model.
+In addition, Laura created and taught Stanford University’s first live massive open online course (MOOC) on strategic philanthropy on the Coursera platform, reaching more than 75,000 participants globally.
+She has also created courses at Stanford University on design thinking for impact, technology’s disruption of the social sector and strategic grantmaking.

 Stanford GSB Affiliations